Editorial by Industrial Quick Search

 The donut shape of the toroidal core transformer prevents induction leakage creating high inductance.
 Windings are short, and the transformer weighs less than others with the same rating.
 They are expensive because of the slow winding process.

-Air or antenna coil transformers are used in radios and small electronic devices.
-They do not have a magnetic coil as a core.
+Air or antenna coil transformers do not have a magnetic coil as a core and are wound around plastic tubing or cardboard.
+They generate flux using coil windings that have air passing through the windings.
 The flux linkage is between two magnetically linked coils or windings, which are the primary and secondary windings.
-The coils are wound on a low magnetic surface like plastic tubing or cardboard.
-They create flux with their windings and air passing through them.

-The core of laminated transformers are made of punched sheets of iron and nickel that are laminated.
-The nickel reduces energy loss when the winding is energized.
-A main feature of a laminated core transformer is the reduction of eddy currents increasing the efficient transfer of energy from the primary coil to the secondary coil.
+Laminated transformers feature cores constructed from punched sheets of iron and nickel that are laminated together.
+The addition of nickel helps to minimize energy loss when the winding is energized.
+A key advantage of laminated core transformers is their ability to reduce eddy currents, thereby enhancing the efficient transfer of energy from the primary coil to the secondary coil.

 Pulse transformers operate in a direct current (DC) mode, meaning that the flux density may meet but does not cross zero.
 A common application for pulse transformers is the coupling of a load resistance to a source of pulsed power.
 An example of this application would be radar transmitters, which typically employ an output power tube like a magnetron that requires high voltages and high impedance, or electric resistance, levels.
 Small versions of pulse transformers create the electrical surges that are often used in telecommunication and detail logic applications such as camera flashes, radar equipment and particle acceleration.
 Medium-sized versions of pulse transformers are used in electronic circuit applications.

-Current transformers are tools that are used to measure the current, or flow of electricity, in electrical transmission lines.
-Understanding a current transformer requires an understanding of electrical current.
-Electrical current is measured in amperes, and one ampere is equal to the movement of 6.241 × 1018 electrons passed a given point per second.
-While power transformers control voltage, current transformers can measure and control movement for measuring purposes and to help control the flow of electricity to electronic devices.
+Current transformers (CTs) are tools that are used to measure the current, or flow of electricity, in electrical transmission lines.
+Understanding a current transformer requires an understanding of electrical current, which is measured in amperes with one ampere being equal to the movement of 6.241 × 1018 electrons passed a given point per second.
+While power transformers control voltage, current transformers measure and control movement for measuring purposes and to help control the flow of electricity to electronic devices.

 Low voltage transformers are power transformers that are used to change the voltage capacity of a low-voltage electrical transmission line.
 Typically, electronic low voltage transformers convert 120 volts into 12 volts or 24 volts.
 Unlike high voltage transformers, which in the most extreme cases can weigh several hundred pounds, low voltage transformers can be small enough to hold between two fingers.

-Automatic or autotransformers have one winding making them very cost effective.
-The one winding acts as both the primary and secondary and has three taps for electrical connections.
+Automatic or autotransformers have one winding that acts as the primary and secondary that are magnetically and electrically connected with three taps for electrical connections.
 They are smaller, lighter, and less expensive and are used where electrical systems have different voltages.
+Auto transformers consist of a single winding and an input and output circuit.
+The voltage source and the load are connected to two of the taps.
+One tap at the end of the winding serves as a common connection to the source and the load circuits.

 A three phase transformer falls into the realm of the polyphase variety.
 Though it is possible to connect three single phase transformers to make a three phase one, it is more economical and efficient to have all three phases compacted into one.
 They have three sets of primary and secondary windings, which can be star or delta configurations.
 Configurations can be delta-delta, star-star, or other combinations.